Beloth/Ostston-Work/Notes/Next Session.md

 ## Next Session

+### Dropbox

+Information.odt - What the party learnt from the fire Blackpine.jpg - map the got from the fire

 ### Report to High Marsal Farlen and Archanist Shaniera
 * They are at the Library finishing the debriefing of Ribel
 * When you tell them that the investigators are at the Library, then exchange looks, the Marshal nods at Shaniera and she rushes of to the Library.